Gatineau Park is the National Capital Playground in Quebec

-The Gatineau Park, near Ottawa in Quebec is the playground of the National Capital Region.
+No matter the season, there is always something to do in Gatineau Park.
+The park, near Ottawa in Quebec, is the playground of the National Capital Region.
 Skiing, hiking and cycling are big.

 While Ottawa is quite flat, which makes cycling very easy, just across the river in Gatineau you can find much hillier Gatineau Park.
 The park, measuring 361 km2 (90,000 acres), lies in the province of Quebec and is run by the National Capital Commission, a federal arm tasked with running the capital region’s land and real estate properties.
 The park was formed after Prime Minister MacKenzie King donated his cottage and the surrounding land to all Canadians.